helton-isac/100DaysOfSwift/README.md

 |----------------------------------------------|
 |<img src="./demo/Challenge02.gif" width="250">|

-Currently code on the day 32.
+Currently code on the day 33 - Parsing JSON using the Codable protocol